leanghok120/leanghok120/README.md

 I write [blogs](https://leanghok.vercel.app/posts) about nerdy tech stuff like linux and coding.

-Currently, I'm learning fullstack web development!
+Currently, I'm learning fullstack web development! (and studying for an exam)

 ![peach cat infront of fan](./peach.gif)